 Among the most well known are Vistage, Entrepreneur’s Organization, Hampton, YPO, The Alternative Board (TAB) and many others.
 Mastermind groups are also similar when run in a similar fashion.

 I'm a ten year member of Vistage, and I include joining Vistage as one of the best business decisions I've ever made, along with hiring a business coach.
+Steve McFarland, who was a guest on The Business Owner's Journey podcast (Episode: Steve McFarland: Being an Emotionally Intelligent Business Leader) was the Vistage Chair of one of my groups.

 These groups foster close, intimate discussions that focus on each member’s specific goals and challenges, providing tailored advice.